leilacielok/lng-maritime-network-analysis/MODEL_PROPOSAL.md

 Here:

-- $\delta_t^E$ is the common state of the LNG system in month $t$
+- $\delta_t^E$ is the common state of the LNG system in month $t$;
-- $\gamma_E$ masures the persistence of that common state;
+- $\gamma_E$ measures the persistence of that common state;
-- $\zeta_t^E$ is the new system-wide innovation occurring in month $t$
+- $\zeta_t^E$ is the new system-wide innovation occurring in month $t$;
-- $\sigma_{\delta,E}$ determines the typical size of new common shocks.
+- $\sigma_{\delta,E}$ determines the typical magnitude of new common shocks.

-For stationarity ($-1<\gamma_E<1$) is adopted as an initial simplifying assumption: common monthly shocks may persist, but their effects are assumed to diminish over time rather than accumulate permanently.
-Nevertheless, this assumption will need to be assessed through posterior estimates and sensitivity analyses. ossible prior specification is
+Stationarity, $-1<\gamma_E<1$, is adopted as an initial simplifying assumption: common monthly shocks may persist, but their effects are assumed to diminish over time rather than accumulate permanently.
+Nevertheless, this assumption will need to be assessed through posterior estimates and sensitivity analyses.
+A possible prior specification is

 ```math
 \gamma_E